Patient education: Psoriatic arthritis (Beyond the Basics)

 PSORIATIC ARTHRITIS DIAGNOSIS

-Healthcare providers diagnose psoriatic arthritis by obtaining the medical history, performing a physical examination, and taking x-rays of the joints to check for inflammation.
+Health care providers diagnose psoriatic arthritis by obtaining the medical history, performing a physical examination, and taking x-rays of the joints to check for inflammation and joint damage.
 Blood tests or joint fluid tests may be done to rule out other diseases, such as rheumatoid arthritis and gout.

-Psoriatic arthritis may be confused with other forms of arthritis, such as rheumatoid arthritis.
-However, the skin lesions, nail problems, and specific patterns of inflammation mean that it is usually possible to definitively distinguish psoriatic arthritis from other forms of inflammatory arthritis.
+Psoriatic arthritis may be confused with other forms of arthritis, such as rheumatoid arthritis and, occasionally, osteoarthritis.
+However, the skin lesions, nail problems, and specific patterns of inflammation observed in psoriatic arthritis allow clinicians to differentiate it from other forms of inflammatory arthritis.

 Psoriatic skin disease may be treated with topical applications (creams or lotions) or phototherapy.
 Skin problems that are resistant to topical therapy may require the use of oral treatments (pills).
-(See "Patient information: Psoriasis (Beyond the Basics)".)
+Patients with moderate to severe psoriasis may require treatment with biologic agents.
+(See "Patient education: Psoriasis (Beyond the Basics)".)

 Although effective in controlling the skin symptoms in most patients, none of these treatments work in all patients.
 Moreover, none can cure psoriasis; most patients have a flare of symptoms if treatment is discontinued.
 Thus, prolonged therapy is generally required.